niangaotuantuan/TagPrediction/README.md

 * download data csv files [here](http://www.kaggle.com/c/facebook-recruiting-iii-keyword-extraction/data).

 ##Algorithm
-* My solution is based on [Alex Minnaar's blog post](http://alexminnaar.com/2013/09/14/facebook-recruiting-iii-keyword-extraction-part-1/).
+* My original solution is based on [Alex Minnaar's blog post](http://alexminnaar.com/2013/09/14/facebook-recruiting-iii-keyword-extraction-part-1/).
-* I will go on the improvements in the following days.
+* Then, I'm trying to enrich the result through Machine Translation based Keyword Extraction, which is refered to the paper Zhiyuan Liu, Xinxiong Chen, Maosong Sun.
+Mining the Interests of Chinese Microbloggers via Keyword Extraction.
+Frontiers of Computer Science, Vol. 6, No. 1, pp. 76-87, 2012.

 ##Instructions
 * In fact, the dataset is orginally used for Keyword Extraction task, which I treated as a simple tag prediction transforming into classification problem.